ammarhasan76/aws-bootcamp-cruddur-2023/journal/week1.md

 Action: (run the container)
 docker run --rm -p 4567:4567 -it backend-flask

-Problem due to missingg ENV VARS
+Problem due to missing ENV VARS

 Action: (lets looks inside the container to see if ENV VARS are set)
-1. docker exec -it <container_ID> /bin/bash
+1. docker exec -it ${CONTAINER_ID} /bin/bash
 2. attach shell using the Docker extension
-ENV (and you can see the two URL vars are not set)
+(run the env command and you can see the two URL vars are not set)

 Solution
 1. Add the ENV VARS in the Dockerfile